karanthakakr04/aws-labs/amazon-route53-dnssec/README.md

 )
 ```

-This is why it's called the Key Signing Key - its job is to sign the record containing the keys!
+This is why it's called the Key Signing Key - its job is to sign the record containing the public keys!

 #### Connecting to the Parent Zone